abitwitch/whackberry/README.md

 ## Using the system
 **Basic commands**
 - To start the GUI for the OS: `startx`

+**Password manager**
-- To add a password: `pass insert Path/to/name`
+- To add a password: `pass insert path/to/name`
+- To generate a password: `pass generate path/to/name`
+- To add metadata: `pass insert path/to/name.meta` (there are other oiptions, this is just a suggestion)
+- To send a password to the QT py, `pass show path/to/name | ir-sender`
+- To edit a password, `pass edit path/to/name`
 - To use the password manager gui: `qtpass`

-- To send a password to the QT py, `pass show Path/to/name | ir-sender`
+**Import csv to password manager**
+1. Modify the script here: `~/utilities/importfromcsv.py` to match the fields in the CSV from your password manager
+2. Run `python3 ~/utilities/importfromcsv.py /path/to/passwords.csv`
+3. After successfully importing the passwords, delete the csv `rm /path/to/passwords.csv`

 **Saving a encrypted image**
 1. Take a picture `libcamera-jpeg -o /mnt/ramdisk/imagename.jpg` *note, raw image will not persist on reboot